Bladder Cancer Overview

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

-- The risk factors for bladder cancer include:
+The risk factors for bladder cancer are: